TMcCann2019/Til-Valhalla-Clone/README.md

 As a user on the prodcut page, you can do the following:
 1. Update aspects of the product (description, price, size, color)
 2. Delete a product
-3. Add to a cart feature (coming in later versions of this site)
+3. Add to a cart feature

 BREAKDOWN OF SIGNUP/SINGIN PAGE:
 1. Usage